rerun-io/rerun/docs/content/getting-started/configure-the-viewer/through-code-tutorial.md

 ---
-title: Blueprint API Tutorial
+title: Configure the viewer through code
-order: 4
+order: 3
 ---

 This tutorial will walk you through using the Blueprint APIs to better control the